hed-standard/hed-documentation/quick-guide-edit.md

 **The HED System**:The *Hierarchical Event Descriptor (HED)* system provides a standardized way to describe more precisely the nature of recorded or later identified experimental events.
 Using HED-tagged datasets, researchers will no longer have to interpret stored, meaningless event codes or vague text labels.
 Detailed event descriptions, in a syntax that is both easily readbale to humans and computer programs, will be stored within the archived data itself.
 HED-informed analysis tools can then easily select and aggregate HED-tagged events of any description *across* any number of archived studies, with minimal human supervision.
 The HED system comprises a schema (syntax and agreed upon top-level tag hierarchy) and a software ecosystem supporting annotation, validation, and extraction of experimental events using HED tags.
 The [*HED schema*](http://www.hedtags.org/display_hed.html) specifies a collection of HED tags in use to annotate events, organized in a partially hierarchical structure.
 Software supporting the use of HED event tagging currently includes the EEGLAB plug-in library of [*HEDTools*](https://github.com/hed-standard/hed-matlab/tree/master/EEGLABPlugin), the GUI-based tagging program [*CTAGGER*](https://github.com/hed-standard/hed-java/blob/master/java/tagging/CTagger.jar) (now bundled with the *HEDTools* plug-in), and the online [*HED validator*](http://visual.cs.utsa.edu/hed/validation).
 The *HEDTools* plug-in for EEGLAB makes the tools callable from both the MATLAB commandline and from the EEGLAB main window menu.

-**Using HED and HEDTools**: This guide will focus on the EEGLAB plug-in *HEDTools* for experimental event annotation, validation, and identification using  HED event tags.
+**Using HED and HEDTools**: This guide will focus on the EEGLAB plug-in *HEDTools* for experimental event annotation, validation, and identification using HED tags.
 After reading this guide, you will be familiar with the HED Schema and how to associate HED tags with events in existing data, either manually or using *CTAGGER*.
-You will also see how to use HED-annotated event descriptions in your analysis.
-Your understanding will not be limited to working in the EEGLAB environment; the HED system is distributed in both MATLAB and python versions, and can thus be used in nearly any data analysis tool environment.
+We will use an example dataset to walk you through all steps of the guide and from it you will

 [I. Event annotation & extraction with EEGLAB plug-in *HEDTools*](#I)